-The best backup software makes it simple and easy to reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.
+The best backup software makes it simple and easy to safely copy your saved files and folders, as well as provide advanced options to manage your data.

-It doesn't matter whether you're a business or personal user, it's essential to have some form of backup software in place for all your documents and data, else risk losing everything to a hard drive crash.
+Whether you're a business or personal user, it's important to have some form of backup system in place for all your documents and data, else risk losing everything due to anything from a hard drive crash to a malware attack.

-However, trying to coordinate everything together can be a pain, as you don't want to have to manually copy all of your files and folders to another backup just because a few have changed.
+Ideally you want to automate and simplify the process, so you don't have to do much other than observe the backups are being successfully made.
 This is especially as you won't want it to complicate your document management, especially when using file management to share files securely.

 Luckily, there are a number of backup software solutions that aim to do exactly this, by allowing you to easily and automatically set up different backups as and when you need to.
 In some instances it's simply a case of new files being copied across as soon as they are saved, and for others it's a case of having regular backups carried out at specific times.